Skip to Content

 What Are the Tax Implications of Trusts?

 Inheritance and estate taxes can be onerous.
-In addition to being a useful tool to estate planners, certain types of trusts can be used to legally shelter assets.
+In addition to being a useful tool for estate planners, certain types of trusts can be used to legally shelter assets.
 With a living trust, the principle is transferred to the beneficiary while the grantor is still alive.
 Because of this, these assets are not taxed in probate.
-Owenby Law, P.A. can explain the various types of trusts and their tax implications.
+Owenby Law, P.A., can explain the various types of trusts and their tax implications.
 In addition, we can help you determine whether the trust that you establish should be revocable or non-revocable and the tax implications associated with this decision as well.

 Steps to Setting Up a Trust